samheutmakerdfs/run-book-template/run-book-template.md

 > What servers, containers, schedulers, devices, vLANs, firewalls, etc. are needed?

-_A Kubernetes Cluster with the ability to provision Persistent Volumes, DNS entries for each of the three services, Ambassador to map DNS entries to Kubernetes Services, Jenkins to build the containers_
+_A Kubernetes Cluster with the ability to provision Persistent Volumes, DNS entries for each of the three services, Ambassador to map DNS entries to Kubernetes Services, Jenkins to build the containers, Helm to deploy the containers._

 ### Resilience, Fault Tolerance (FT) and High Availability (HA)

 > How is the system resilient to failure?
 What mechanisms for tolerating faults are implemented?
 How is the system/service made highly available?

 _This system is fairly resistent to failure as the components are seperate enough that if one fails, it will not cause the others to fail.
 That said, if any component loses its connection to MongoDB, it will faill.
-Kuberntes comes with a number of built in safety mechanisms, including automatic restart of failed containers and pod autoscaling that will create more containers if the load on the existing containers becomes too high._
+Kuberntes comes with a number of built in safety mechanisms, including automatic restart of failed containers and pod autoscaling that will create more containers if the load on the existing containers becomes too high.
+Pod scaling in production has not yet been configured._

 ### Throttling and partial shutdown